jamescurran/jamescurran.github.io/_posts/2009-08-16-code-tuneup-shuffling-a-list.md

  * It creates a new list for output.
 This  is a problem only in that it's a time expense we might as well avoid if possible.
 It also builds this list by repeated calls to Add(), but without specifying an initial size, meaning that Add() will frequently have to resize the list to keep expanding it.
 The fix to this would be trivial.
 Just create the new list as "`new List<int>(input.Count);`".
 But as you'll see, this won't be necessary.

  * It destroys the list input.
 In fact, it destroys it three times over: First by removing all of it's items.
 Then by calling Clear() on the empty list.
 Then by setting the local reference to null.
 That last one might cause it to be garbage-collected a couple microseconds earlier - if the calling routine wasn't holding a reference to it.
 I don't want to claim this as a "Problem", as much as a "Behavior" - It's just something it does, so if our replacement does that as well (as it will), we haven't lost anything.
-But, if you nevertheless thing that _is_ a problem, don't worry, we'll address that to.
+But, if you nevertheless think that _is_ a problem, don't worry, we'll address that too.

  * It removes that items from the list using Remove() - This is a very time-consuming method on Lists (which, contrary to popular belief are not linked-lists, but are internally implement as arrays).
 One call to `List.Remove()` is *O(N)* by itself.
 Since it's called in a loop, that makes the complicity of this method *O(N^2)*.
 Clearly that's something we should avoid.